RexRonin/RexRonin.github.io/_posts/2015-01-10-bogan-ipsum.markdown

 tags: test bogan ipsum
 ---

+A hilarious Australian alternative to the standard Lorem Ipsum text(as long as you don't mind the odd insulting piece of slang):

+####Bogun Ipsum

 Flat out like a fruit loop no worries grab us a muster.
 Shazza got us some coldie bloody get a dog up ya postie.
 As cunning as a bities how come a too right!.
 Lets get some figjam my as busy as a spit the dummy.
 Gutful of ropeable my as busy as a pot.
 Lets get some christmas to lets get some truckie.

 She'll be right kelpie flamin lets get some pot.
 As cunning as a bush telly mate flat out like a sanger.
 Shazza got us some spag bol to trent from punchy joey.
 Lets get some kero how lets get some skite.
 Lets throw a sleepout when we're going rotten.
 Trent from punchy drongo when mad as a slacker.